EDIflyer/linux-notes/content/linux_notes.md

 For PuTTY use:
 use puttygen (Conversions > Import key > Save private key) to convert this non-.pub file to PuTTY private key format and point to this in Connection > SSH > Auth.
 Also add username to Connection > Data https://thepihut.com/blogs/raspberry-pi-tutorials/securely-logging-into-a-raspberry-pi-without-a-password

+SSHFS
+install sshfs and it allows remote directories to be mounted as local directories

 UPGRADING
 https://www.raspberrypi.org/documentation/raspbian/updating.md